Tulip-Dev/tulip/doc/user/functions.rst

 A subgraph is simply a coherent subset of the graph elements: some nodes of the graph, and some edges between them (more informations: `Wikipedia: Subgraphs <http://en.wikipedia.org/wiki/Glossary_of_graph_theory#Subgraphs>`_).

 Specifically, the edge of a subgraph must already be present in the graph just above it in the hierarchical scale.
 A subgraph does not necessarily contains all the edges of the induced subgraph.
-For an edge to possibly be in the subgraph, both its endpoints must be in it.
+If an edge belongs to a subgraph, its ends belong to the subgraph too.

-For instance, here is a subgraph containing the nodes consisting in the bottom half of Orion (but not all edges between them):
+For instance, here is a subgraph containing the nodes in the lower half of Orion (but not all edges between them):

 .. image:: _images/hierarchy_orion_partial_bot.png
     :width: 600